Southern High School (Guam)

+History

+In January 2023, the school received a "D" grade for safety and public health from the Guam Department of Public Health due to various infractions, including inaccessible drinking fountains.

 Student body

 During the 1999–2000 school year, the school had 1,700 students: 83% Chamorro, 9% Filipino, 3% White American, 2% other Pacific Islanders, and 1% Asian.

 Athletics

-Students may participate in interscholastic athletics if they are under the age of nineteen on September 1 of the applicable school year.
+Students may participate in interscholastic athletics if they are under the age of 19 on September 1 of the applicable school year.